gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{p-value!criticism}
-criticized for the inability of studies to be reproduced, for the bias in publications to only include studies that have small p-values, and for the lack of thought that often accompanies using a fixed significance level.
+criticized for the inability of studies to be reproduced, for the bias in publications to only include studies that have small p-values, and for the lack of thought that often accompanies using a fixed significance level to make decisions (and only focusing on that decision).
 To alleviate some of these criticisms, we recommend reporting the strength of evidence of the result based on the p-value and also reporting and discussing the size of the estimated results (with a measure of precision of the estimated difference).
+We will explore the implications of how p-values are used in scientific research in Section [SECTIONREFERENCE].

 (ref:figPValStr) Graphic suggesting potential interpretations of strength of evidence based on gradient of p-values.